When you have had to adapt your teaching like never before

-Putting Theory into Practice for Teachers and School Staff is a six-week intensive online experience designed for teachers, school counselors and paraprofessionals who have participated in Basic Restorative Practices* professional development.
-The essential theme of this event is how to set high expectations of students while also providing high levels of support — working with students rather than doing things to or for them.
+Putting Theory into Practice for Teachers and School Staff is an intensive online experience designed for teachers, school counselors and paraprofessionals who have participated in Basic Restorative Practices* professional development.
+The essential theme of this event is how to set high expectations of students while also providing high levels of support — building community when COVID-19 has changed everything about what teaching and learning looks like.

-- Weeks 1 and 2 focus on the social discipline window, emphasizing self-reflection and competencies to help you stay more in the "with" box.
+- Units 1 and 2 focus on the social discipline window, emphasizing self-reflection and competencies to help you stay more in the "with" box.

-- Weeks 3 and 4 delve deeply into proactive community building, including practical ways to foster positive relationships in your classroom.
+- Units 3 and 4 delve deeply into proactive community building, including practical ways to foster positive relationships in your classroom.

-- Weeks 5 and 6 explore responses to harm and how to utilize problem-solving strategies to address needs that arise among students, staff and families.
+- Units 5 and 6 explore responses to harm and how to utilize problem-solving strategies to address needs that arise among students, staff and families.

 * Prerequisite: You must have completed Introduction to Restorative Practices and Using Circles Effectively (days 1 and 2 of our in-person Basic Restorative Practices event) or Restorative Practices for Educators before registering.